How we choose what to recommend.

 3. Vive Suction Cup Grab Bar

-The Vive Suction Cup Grab Bar is compact, affordable, and easy to pack for travel — hotel bathrooms are notoriously dangerous for seniors.
-At $15, it is the most portable option on our list, and Vive includes a lifetime replacement guarantee.
+The Vive Suction Cup Grab Bar is compact, affordable, and easy to pack for travel.
+Hotel bathrooms are notoriously dangerous for seniors.
+It ships as a 2-pack of 16-inch ADA-style bars, so the per-bar cost is low, and Vive includes a lifetime replacement guarantee.

 Pros